Algebraic Winding Numbers: Abstract

 \section{Abstract}

-In this paper we study in detail the properties of the algebraic winding number proposed in \cite{Eis} with respect to complex root counting in rectangles.
-We also propose a new algebraic winding number which computes the number of complex roots of a polynomial in a rectangle under no assumptions, including roots on edges or vertices with appropriate counting.
-We extend both winding numbers to rational functions, obtaining then an algebraic version of the argument principle for rectangles.
+In this paper, we propose a new algebraic winding number and prove that it computes the number of complex roots of a polynomial in a rectangle, including roots on edges or vertices with appropriate counting.
+The definition makes sense for the algebraic closure $\C=\R[i]$ of a real closed field $\R$, and the root counting result also holds in this case.
+We study in detail the properties of the algebraic winding number defined in \cite{Eis} with respect to complex root counting in rectangles.
+We extend both winding numbers to rational functions, obtaining then algebraic versions of the argument principle for rectangles.

 \textbf{Keywords:} Root counting, Cauchy index, Winding number, Argument principle.

 \textbf{MSC2020:} 12D10, 13J30, 14Q20.